unfa/VitalTools/README.md

 This script will copy the Vital files to all the right places in your system.

+### Dependancies

+This script depends on the `unzip` program.
+Make sure you have it installed before attempting to use it!

 ### Example

 Place the script in a directory where the VitalInstaller.zip file is located.
 That file is the Linux build you've downloaded.